Sudan's Hamdok wants coup reversed before dialogue, his office says | Politics

 The Sudanese prime minister ousted in an army coup last week wants detainees released and governing bodies restored before he will enter into any dialogue, his office said on Wednesday, denying a report he had agreed to lead a new government.

 Abdalla Hamdok has been under house arrest since his government was toppled on Oct.
-25 by military chief General Abdel Fattah al-Burhan in the coup which derailed a transition towards the civilian rule and led Western donors to freeze aid.
-Burhan has said he wants to form a new government of technocrats, and that Hamdok could return to lead it.
+25 by military chief General Abdel Fattah al-Burhan in the coup which derailed a transition towards civilian rule and led Western donors to freeze aid.
+Burhan said last week he wants to form a new government of technocrats, and that Hamdok could return to lead it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)